eckoecho/Prediction-of-Product-Sales/README.md

 ![summary_plot_rf_feature_importance](https://github.com/eckoecho/Prediction-of-Product-Sales/assets/43970023/d579e4c6-0828-47d8-b275-99b436623fab)

 Your comparison of most important features found by shap vs feature importance:
+As you can see from the plots above, RandomForestRegressor and Shap's top features have overlapping results, agreeing on the importance of `Item_MRP` and `Outlet_Type_Grocery Store`.  `Item_Visibility` is in RandomForestRegressor's top features while Shap's model picked `Outlet_Identifier_OUT027`.
+The difference could be explained by the randomization used in the Shap model.

 ### Summary Dot Plot -  Top 3 Important Features Interpreted
 ![summary_dot_rf_feature_importance](https://github.com/eckoecho/Prediction-of-Product-Sales/assets/43970023/a915202d-0a6b-4b14-9f0c-52a3cd028701)